If you’re like most Westerners, you’ve got a horrid little monkey on your back.

 - 85-90% of diabetes cases are Type 2 diabetes.
 Type 2 diabetes is 99% preventable.
 Nobody should ever get this terrible disease.
 You can stop this train right now.

-- Sugar causes aging.
-That means wrinkles.
+- A high-sugar diet contributes to premature aging.
+That means wrinkles and people asking if you want the senior’s discount when you’re 45.
 If you won’t dump sugar for your heart, do it for your vanity and your cougar career.

 - Do you want to be around for your grandkids?
 And be able to play with them?
 And beat the snot out of the little brats at baskeball?
 Hell yeah.